robur-coop/dnsvizor-handbook/src/dnsvizor_advanced_configuration.md

 The unikernel generates its own CA and certificates for HTTPS and DoH.

-- `--no-tls`: **Critical**.
-Disables TLS entirely.
-This turns off the HTTPS management server, DNS-over-TLS, and DNS-over-HTTPS.
-Use this only if running behind a secure reverse proxy or in a trusted environment.
+- `--no-tls`: This disables web interface and dns-over-https.

 ### Customizing the CA Seed
 The `--ca-seed` argument determines the private key generation.
 It accepts a base64-encoded string, optionally prefixed to specify the key type: